Diagnosis

 Prescription lenses

-In young people, treatment isn't always necessary because the crystalline lenses inside the eyes are flexible enough to compensate for the condition.
-Depending on the degree of farsightedness, you may need prescription lenses to improve your near vision.
-This is especially likely as you age and the lenses inside your eyes become less flexible.
+In young people, treatment isn't always necessary because the natural lens inside the eye is flexible enough to compensate for the condition.
+As you age, the lens inside the eye becomes less flexible.
+Eventually, you may need prescription lenses to improve your near vision.

-Wearing prescription lenses treats farsightedness by counteracting the decreased curvature of your cornea or the smaller size (length) of your eye.
+Wearing prescription lenses treats farsightedness by counteracting the decreased curvature of your cornea or the shorter length of your eye.
 Types of prescription lenses include:

 - Eyeglasses.
 This is a simple, safe way to sharpen vision caused by farsightedness.
 The variety of eyeglass lenses is wide and includes single vision, bifocals, trifocals and progressive multifocals.